eduardokeneeth/oracle-commerce-cli/README.md

 After this you can use everything on this CLI.

+**Note:** You only need to do this once, after that if you need to update, change or configure an environment, please use the Environment Manager (`occ --env <operation>`).

 # Options

 The following table describes the options you can use with `occ`.